-Please remember that you can schedule and take your two testing days on consecutive or non-consecutive days.
-However, Step 3 FIP must be taken first, followed by Step 3 ACM.
+Your rescheduled test date(s) must fall within your chosen eligibility period.
+Please note that you can schedule and take your two testing days on consecutive or non-consecutive days.
+However, Step 3 Day 1 must be taken first, followed by Step 3 Day 2.
 Your exam days may be no more than 14 calendar days apart, and you must schedule both test dates with Prometric at the same time and at the same center.

-It is important and recommended that you acquaint yourself with the software before testing.
+It is important and recommended that you practice with the software before testing.
 It is important to take advantage of this opportunity prior to the exam, as practice time cannot be accommodated on the test day.

 You can print another copy of your permit by going to the Step 3 Candidate Website.